-The Town of Woodbridge maintains twenty-one (21) individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, Beecher School Renovation fund and the Woodbridge Country Club fund, all of which are considered to be major funds.
+The Town of Woodbridge maintains twenty (20) individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and the Woodbridge Country Club fund, both of which are considered to be major funds.
 Nine (9) special revenue funds, seven (7) capital project funds and two (2) permanent funds are combined into aggregate funds in this presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements elsewhere in this report.